chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

 `PlasmaC` is a (reasonably) modular and (fairly) scalable computer code for Cartesian two- and three-dimensional simulations of low-temperature plasmas in complex geometries. `PlasmaC` evolves deterministic or fluctuating equations of hydrodynamics and features

+* Electrostatics

-* Electrostatic field solver with support for electrodes and dielectrics
+   * Support for electrodes
+   * Support dielectrics with discontinuous coefficients
-* Stationary or transient diffusive radiative transport
+* Radiative transport

-* Stationary or transient Monte Carlo based radiative transport
+   * Stationary or transient diffusive or Monte Carlo transport
+* Advection-diffusion-reaction transport in complex geometries.

-* Deterministic and fluctuating advection-diffusion-reaction solvers
+   * Deterministic transport or with fluctuating hydrodynamics
 * Various time integration schemes

-   * Implicit-explicit spectral deferred corrections (IMEX-SDC)
-   * Modified Euler-Maruyama for fluctuating hydrodynamics
-   * Godunov splitting
-   * Strang splitting based on high-order SSPRK schemes
-   * Subcycling in time is not (yet) supported
 * Parallel I/O with HDF5
 * Sensible and simple-to-use physics interfaces